 Faculty are expected to present an honest evaluation of both strengths and weaknesses, and to make every attempt to be constructive in discussing areas for improvement.
 The goal of the meeting is to summarize students' academic and professional development, and to provide assistance with any areas of difficulty by planning with the student ways of achieving specific goals.
 The program coordinator documents the content of the discussion, including any faculty/student concerns or suggestions and any student plans for achieving suggested goals or recommended changes.
 If any amendments to the written student response are required, these are noted and attached as an addendum to the student response.
-With the agreement of all parties at the conclusion of the meeting, these evaluation reports (student response, coordinator document program file and serve as the basis for subsequent evaluations and communications with the student.
+With the agreement of all parties at the conclusion of the meeting, these evaluation reports (student response, coordinator documentation and any addendum to student response) are kept in the students' permanent program file and serve as the basis for subsequent evaluations and communications with the student.
 In some instances, certain goals may be outlined that the student must achieve to maintain good standing in the program.
 Students who experience significant difficulty are required to be evaluated more frequently than once a year.
+It is noted that a grade of "F" in any required course may be grounds for termination.
+In this case, the Program can recommend to the Head Graduate Advisor that the student be dismissed.
+A student who has been dismissed is no longer a student at the University of California, Berkeley or the School Psychology Program and will not be permitted to register for or take classes.